akshaydhokale/redditbot/README.md

 Reddit Bot

 Supporting files
-praw.ini to be added in ~/.config aws configure
+praw.ini to be added in ~/.config.
+This will contain the reddit account details.
+aws configure - Set up aws credentials and config